Stermere/Checkers-Engine/README.md

    - After initializing the virtual environment, run the `build.bat` script.
 This will Package the C code into a Python module

 4. **Run `run.bat`:**
    - Finally, to play against Marcher Engine on your local machine, execute the `run.bat` script.
-This script will open up the old GUI for you to play against!
-(I do recommend using the website though, it has many more creature comforts and nearly the same playing strength)
+This script will host the website on your local network.